-You are probably thinking about buying a car in Germany or bring your old one from your home country.
-Then it’s good how much the car will actually cost you in Germany?
-Here I mean your monthly expenses for owning a car, whether you buy it or already have one.
-I suppose you have a valid in Germany driving license because it’s whole another story and we won’t touch on it at this time.
+You are probably thinking about buying a car in Germany or bringing the old one from your home country.
+Then it’s good to know how much the car will actually cost you in Germany.
+Meaning, your monthly expenses for owning a car, whether you buy it or already have one.
+Assuming you have a valid in Germany driving license because getting a license it’s a whole another story.

 How much exactly a car will cost you per month depends on many factors.
 This article gives you a good overview of all potential costs for your vehicle in Germany.